 Complex seizures: These are less common and can last longer than 15 minutes.
 Your child may have more than one in a day.
 Only one part of your child’s body may twitch or shake.
 Afterwards, her arm or leg may feel weak.

 A complex febrile seizure is a greater concern.
-It may require additional examination or hospital admission.
+It may require additional examination, including lab work, imaging, a spinal tap or even a hospital admission

 What Causes Them?